spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

         config:
           useTypeImports: true
 ```

+You may be thinking, wait, why is the content API hardcoded in here?

 Then, there's the `sveltekit.config.js` file.
 In here I'll need to add
 and configure the `vite-plugin-watch-and-run`, take note here if